-Qualifications: Pursuing Associate’s or Bachelor’s in fisheries/aquaculture, biology, or related natural resource field preferred.
+Qualifications: Pursuing education in fisheries/aquaculture, biology, or other natural resource field preferred.
 The successful candidate will be highly motivated, safety minded, and possess critical thinking skills to accomplish daily tasks.
-Experience in extended backcountry trips, and basic construction techniques are helpful for this position.
-Successful candidate is expected to receive First Aid (Wilderness first aid preferred) and CPR certifications prior to arrival.
+Experience in extended backcountry trips, wilderness skills, and basic construction techniques are helpful for this position.
+Successful candidate is expected to receive First Aid (Wilderness first aid preferred) and CPR certifications prior to start date.
 Safety is of upmost priority and candidate must be able to respond effectively to emergency situations.
-Candidates must also be physically lift and carry 50 lbs.
+Candidates must also be physically lift 50 lbs.
+Strenuous hiking carrying frame packs (50lb load) several miles over rough terrain in brown bear country is required.
 Requires safe handling of firearms in protection against brown bear.
 The ability to self-entertain during non-working hours and maintain a positive attitude under challenging field conditions will be important.

 Positions are open until filled.

-To apply please send resume, cover letter, and three references to the contact below.
+To apply please send resume, cover letter, dates of availability and three references to the contact below.

 Be sure to indicate in the cover letter the specific position/site you are applying for.
-KRAA may have multiple position vacancies at various project sites.
+KRAA has openings at various project sites.